risktoollib/RTL/README.md

 ## Credentials

-Usernames and password for API services are hidden.
-For the purpose of examples the first line `source("~/keys.R")` needs to be replaced with your own.
+Usernames and password for API services are required.